datadesk/la-county-language-analysis/analysis.md

     ## [11] "Persian, Iranian, Farsi" "Vietnamese"
     ## [13] "Hindi and related"

-This leaves 13 languages to look at
+This leaves 13 languages to look at more closely.

+## Plots

+Let’s take out English and Spanish.
+How has the percentage of the population speaking a particular language changed over time?

 ``` r
 lang.yearly.barplot = ever.top.10 %>%